studioappsdeveloper/qr-code-scanner/PrivacyPolicy.md

 <b>1.
 Camera</b>

-Camera is needed for scanning QR code or Barcode
+Camera is needed for scanning QR code or Barcode.